dji-sdk/Payload-SDK-Doc/source/camera/playback-download.md

         * Video: Capture a frame of a video.
     * Original files: Please use the download function to obtain the specified media files.
 * Dynamic preview (video preview): Play, pause, stop, seek (fast forward, rewind, and progress drag).
-    > **NOTE:** The formats that support dynamic preview are MP4, JPG, DNG, and MOV.
-For details, please refer to ["Video Criterion"](../guide/payload-criterion.html)。
+    > **NOTE** The formats that support dynamic preview are MP4, JPG, DNG, and MOV.
+For details, please refer to ["Video Criterion"](../payloadguide/payload-criterion.html)。

 ## Develop Playback and Download
 According to the development platform and the requirements, developers need to develop the playback and download function by themselves refer to the function struct `T_PsdkCameraMediaDownloadPlaybackHandler`, after register the functions to the interface in the PSDK, User use DJI Pilot or Mobile APP developed based on MSDK could playback and download the files which on the payload.